pmdartus/rcast/README.md

 * Engine at runtime should warn if a the object doesn't have a property accessed from the template defined (make sure the property is at least set `null` or `undefined`).
 This would avoid a lot of pain when the property name has a typo in the template.
 * The compiler care about what get's imported from LWC or not.
 It's the job of rollup. `Invalid import.
 "LigthningElement" is not part of the lwc api.`
 * Clunky error message: `[LWC warning]: Property "podcast" of [object:vm undefined (5)] is set to a non-trackable object, which means changes into that object cannot be observed.`.
 This error message appears when set a `Response` object to a track property.
+* Debugging application with shadow DOM enabled on an iPhone with safari debugger is painful!
+The debugger doesn't allow to inspect the native shadow DOM, only the top level element is debuggable.

 ## Credits